arcan1s/ahriman/docs/faq.rst

 Use cases
 ---------

-There is collection of some specific recipes which can be found in `the repository <https://github.com/arcan1s/ahriman/tree/master/recipes>`__.
+There is a collection of some specific recipes which can be found in `the repository <https://github.com/arcan1s/ahriman/tree/master/recipes>`__.

 Most of them can be run (``AHRIMAN_PASSWORD`` environment variable is required in the most setups) as simple as: